-Blonde bombshell Betty Grable wowed crowds in the 1940s and ‘50s – in Technicolor musicals she showed off her strong voice, skilled dancing and, of course, her million dollar legs.
-Forty years after her death, we revisit this story from December 2010 and remember Grable and all of her charms.
+Blonde bombshell Betty Grable wowed crowds in the 1940s and '50s – in Technicolor musicals she showed off her strong voice, skilled dancing and, of course, her million dollar legs.
+Forty years after her death July 2, 1973, we remember Grable and all of her charms.
+(Getty Images)

 The 1940s boasted many female film stars whose names are still with us today – Lana Turner, Judy Garland, Rita Hayworth, Ingrid Bergman, Hedy Lamarr – but some might be surprised to learn that the biggest actress of the decade was Betty Grable.